SharkSnack/shiren-2/content/dungeons/2-shuten-trail-easy.md

 Recommended to get Shiren up to level 3 before proceeding to 3F.

 You won't have any of the items you picked up in Small Valley,<br/>
-so you'll start with just one Large Riceball the first time you enter.<br/>
+so you'll start with just one Large Onigiri the first time you enter.<br/>
 Be sure to check every room on each floor, picking up any items as you go.<br/>
 If you find equipment, go ahead and equip it right away.